Lisp-Stat/documentation/content/en/docs/Overview/_index.md

 - Credit card authorisation at Amex (Authorizers Assistant)
 - US DoD logistics (and more that we do not know of)
 - CIA and NSA are big users based on Lisp sales
-- DWave and Rigetti use lisp for programming their quantum computers
+- DWave, HSL and Rigetti use lisp for programming their quantum computers
 - Apple's Siri was originally written in Lisp
 - Amazon got started with Lisp & C; so did Y-combinator
 - Google's flight search engine is written in Common Lisp